Ready to target Board of Directors opportunities?

 Of course, previous Board experience should also be featured, as well as leadership roles in professional or civic organizations.
 These should be more prominent than otherwise featured on your executive resume.

-3 – Focus on bottom-line and scalable growth results in your Board resume.
+3 – Focus on bottom-line and scalable growth results in your Board of Directors resume.

-The scope of your work is important to a Board, particularly where it applies to your skills in differently scaled environments (startup, Fortune 500, growth, and other situations).
+The scope of your work is important to a Board of Directors, particularly where it applies to your skills in differently scaled environments (startup, Fortune 500, growth, and other situations).

 If you have handled large teams, built greenfield businesses, led global sites, boosted cash flow, or planned for worldwide growth requirements, these details need to make their way onto your resume.